TechGrounds-Cloud8/cloud8-Tjomba1996/05_Azure/AZU-12 Well-Architected Framework.md

 - **Invest in capacity planning:** Plan for fluctuation in expected load that can occur because of world events.
 Ensure that the application can scale to both expected an unexpected workload.

 ## **Implementation of "Crops" using services**

 First of all, Azure Advisor analyzes your configurations and usage telemetry and offers personalized recommendations to help optimize your resources for all 5 of the pillars.
 You can take a step deeper, and use Azure Well-architected review to get more specific options and recommendations on your current architecture.

 ### **Reliability**

-There are a few services for Reliability specific:

 - **Azure Chaos Studio:** This service uses chaos engineering to measure understand and imprive your cloud application.
 - **Azure Service Health:** Service Health provides you with a customizable dashboard which tracks the health of your Azure services in the regions where you use them.
 You can use this to set up alerts which notify you when service issues affect you, before they happen.